 Alexis Aaeng is a graduate of the University of Colorado Boulder, where she received a dual degree in history and Jewish studies and wrote her undergraduate thesis about Yiddish radio.
-She is an alumna of the Yiddish Book Center’s Steiner Summer Yiddish Program (twice), worked as an RA for the Great Jewish Books Summer Program (twice), and is currently a fellow at the Center, where she works on projects for the communications and education departments.
+She is also a two-time alumna of the Yiddish Book Center’s Steiner Summer Yiddish Program, and a former Yiddish Book Center Fellow.

 Sara Barber-Just is the English department chair at Amherst Regional High School in Amherst, Massachusetts.
-She earned her master’s degree in social justice English education at Goddard College in Vermont, where she developed a curriculum for the nation’s first LGBTQ literature course in a public school, which has been offered at ARHS since 2002.
-Her work addressing LGBTQ-inclusive curricula has been highlighted on Education Radio’s program “Breaking the Silence: LGBTQ Curriculum in Public Schools”; in Sonia Nieto’s book Affirming Diversity: The Sociopolitical Context of Multicultural Education; and in Michael Sadowski's book Safe Is Not Enough: Better Schools For LGBTQ Students.
-She was named the Robert Frost Teaching Chair at ARHS in 2004 and won the Williams College Olmsted Award for teaching excellence in 2014.
+She earned her master’s degree in social justice English education at Goddard College in Vermont, where she developed a curriculum for the nation’s first LGBTQ literature course in a public school.
+She won the Williams College Olmsted Award for teaching excellence in 2014.

 Ruth Wang Birnbaum is a master teacher of English and writing and has held numerous department and administrative positions during her career.
-She is a strong proponent of educating the “whole child” and is devoted to ensuring that her students achieve not only academic and professional excellence, but, more important, pride in accomplishment.
 A word enthusiast and avid reader, Birnbaum is a crackerjack editor who often spends her personal time with her nose in books.

 Meira Gotesdyner teaches at a Jewish day school in California and in summer camps and other youth programs.
 She is passionate about the field of Jewish education, including texts, literature, culture, history, and Hebrew language.